cerebris/jsonapi-resources/README.md

 ##### `JSONAPI::OperationsProcessor` Callbacks (a removed feature)

-Note: The `JSONAPI::OperationsProcessor` has been removed and replaced with the `JSONAPI::OperationDispatcher` and `OperationProcessor` classes per resource.
-The callbacks have been renamed and moved to the `OperationProcessor`s, with the exception of the `operations` callback which is now on the controller.
+Note: The `JSONAPI::OperationsProcessor` has been removed and replaced with the `JSONAPI::OperationDispatcher` and `Processor` classes per resource.
+The callbacks have been renamed and moved to the `Processor`s, with the exception of the `operations` callback which is now on the controller.

 ### Controllers